-Treatment can be more effective when cancer is found early.
-Keep an eye out for any unusual changes to your body, such as:
+Treatment are more effective when cancer is found early.
+You must keep an eye out for any unusual changes to your body, such as:

 - lumpiness or a thickened area in your breasts, any changes in the shape or colour of your breasts, unusual nipple discharge, a nipple that turns inwards (if it hasn’t always been that way) or any unusual pain.